wstabosz/css-randomizer/README.md

 I wrote a series of functions that perform different color transformations.
 You can find these in the file `demos.js`

 I apologize for the messy code, it was written in my (very little) spare time.
-I was all hacking, I did very little actual planning.
+It was all hacking, I did very little actual planning.
 If you have questions about how it works, please do your own analysis, but feel free to contact me if you get stuck.
 I'm not a super-javascript wizard (as far as I know, if you think otherwise, please offer me a job).

 # Potential Modifications